 CDMI supports partial implementation of the standards by defining optional features and parameters.
 In order to discover what functionality is supported by a specific implementation, CDMI client can issue a GET request to a fixed url: /cdmi_capabilities.

-Export protocol

-Attachment of the storage items to a VM can often be performed more efficiently using protocols like NFS or iSCSI.
-CDMI supports exposing of this information via container metadata.
-A client can make use of this information to attach a storage item to a VM over an OCCI protocol.

 More information about the CDMI standard can be found at http://cdmi.sniacloud.com/.

-An ongoing EGI-InSPIRE mini-project aims to provide an implementation of CDMI, which integrates with OCCI-based infrastructure and supports use-cases needed in a Federated Cloud.
+CDMI extensions for FedCloud

+For the Federated Cloud environment, the primary goal of CDMI is to offer a standard interface for operating with blob data.
+The interface can be offered either through a native interface of the cloud stack, or through a CDMI proxy developed in FedCloud.
+The proxy includes authentication and authorization extensions for connecting to OpenStack Keystone and through that to FedCloud/EGI trust system.

 Virtual Organisation Management & AAI: VOMS